SungJJinKang/DoomsEngine/README.md

-And i never try making game from scratch.
+And i never make game from scratch.
 So if you wanna good and clean code or learning something, Find other project.

 ## Key features